 In some circumstances, the guardians really want to have the child permanently.
 If that is the case, they may need to consider bringing an Adoption Petition or even a Child Dependency Petition in addition to a Petition for guardianship.
 Adoption and child dependency are very different in nature, and careful thought must be given before trying either one.
 Each one has its own benefits and risks.

 What if someone has become a guardian over your children against your will?
 As a natural parent, your rights are very strong, even in a guardianship case.
-Certainly you must demonstrate that your children will be safe and secure with you, but if a guardianship has been established unfairly or you suspect that the guardians really intend to permanently take the children away no matter what you do, then there are steps you can take to ensure that he court will return your children to you.
+Certainly you must demonstrate that your children will be safe and secure with you, but if a guardianship has been established unfairly or you suspect that the guardians really intend to permanently take the children away no matter what you do, then there are steps you can take to ensure that the court will return your children to you.

-A “guardianship over an estate” means that the guardian only seeks to have control over property.
+A “guardianship over an estate” means that the guardian only seeks to have control over the property.
 This can happen in various types of circumstances, such as when a child’s parent squanders a child’s inheritance.
-The court proceedings are much the same as in a guardianship over a person, except that he children do not always wind up living in the guardian’s home since it is only their property that is being managed by the guardian.
+The court proceedings are much the same as in a guardianship over a person, except that the children do not always wind up living in the guardian’s home since it is only their property that is being managed by the guardian.
 Sometimes a guardianship over an estate can be troublesome to the guardian because the guardian has a fiduciary duty to properly manage the estate and keep good records.
 Sometimes the court will require the guardian to submit periodic accounts with documents.
-A person seeking a guardianship over an estate should therefore be prepared for this extra burden and liability.
+A person seeking a guardianship over an estate should, therefore, be prepared for this extra burden and liability.

-A guardian is just what the term implies: a person who stands ready to protect a child in time of need.
+A guardian is just what the term implies: a person who stands ready to protect a child in the time of need.
 It is a worthy undertaking, but one that should never be abused.